T0biasCZe/AdbFileManager/README.md

 ***A***: Instead of copying whole folder as 1 item, it loads the contents of that folder and copies each file in it separately, allowing for smoother progress bar.
 Disadvantage is that its almost 2x slower (still lot faster than MTP though)
 ![UnwrapOnvsOff](https://github.com/user-attachments/assets/84847882-8283-4219-848b-e504edacc7df)

+# Windows 7 compatibility
+* The program works on Windows 7, but you need to install .NET 8 using VxKEX NEXT kernel extension

 ## Star History